Baco, Oriental Mindoro: Geography

 Baco is a first-class municipality situated in the northern part of Oriental Mindoro approximately 120.93° East to 13.49° North and 121.19° West to 13.14° South.
 It is bounded by Subaan Bay in the North, Municipality of San Teodoro on the West, City of Calapan on the East, and Municipality of Santa Cruz, Occidental Mindoro on the South.
 Baco is 16 km from Calapan.

 The municipality of Baco is composed of 27 barangays with a total land area of 31,126.023 hectares.
 The three largest barangays are San Ignacio, Lantuyang, and Bayanan which cover 22.75 percent, 22.40 percent, and 22.12 percent of the total land area, respectively.
 These barangays comprise most of the forestland area of the municipality.
 The smallest barangay with only 0.26 percent of the total land area of the municipality is Pulantubig.

 Topography

 Elevation

 Majority of the barangays of the municipality are in lowland areas or below 500 meters above sea level (MASL) and cover 41.88 percent of the total land area (13,035.58 ha).
-The three largest barangays, which cover most of the forestland, have an elevation that ranges from 500-1,000 and greater than 1,000 meters above sea level.
+The three largest barangays, which cover most of the forestland, have an elevation that ranges from 500 to 1,000 and greater than 1,000 meters above sea level.
 Moreover, Mount Halcon, which is found in Bayanan and Lantuyang, has the highest elevation in the entire province of Oriental Mindoro with an estimated height of 2,590 meters above sea level.